opensourcecu/opensourcecu.github.io/_posts/2006-11-02-blacklisted-i-just-wanted-to-stop-the-spam.md

 layout: post
 title: Blacklisted?
 I just wanted to stop the spam
-excerpt: 'I clicked on the unsubscribe link as soon as I got the piece of spam, thinking I could spare my inbox from similar sales attempts.
-Instead I was led through a process I understood as: either you continue to receive spam or you can't subscribe to our online publication at all.
-(If only all decisions were this easy!)'
+excerpt: I clicked on the unsubscribe link as soon as I got the piece of spam, thinking I could spare my inbox from similar sales attempts.
+Instead I was led through a process I understood as&#58; either you continue to receive spam or you can't subscribe to our online publication at all.
 legacy: true
 author:
   name: Trey Reeme